Shelby Clark advises marketplace entrepreneurs to focus on high-quality supply from the very beginning.

 Clark believes the markets can find solutions to the vulnerability—the lack of protections—created by the new, uncertain types of work.
 Using ridesharing as an example, he highlights the need for proper types of insurance for drivers in the sharing economy.

 – As a driver, there is a real possibility of being in an accident or getting injured.
-You should not bear the full risk for these.
+You should not bear the full risk.
 We want to make sure that if you are injured, you are not just left out in the cold.
 We are trying to make these kinds of protections for workers in the sharing economy.

-In addition to organisations like Peers, Clark believes that the platforms, governments and regulators have an important role to play.
+In addition to organizations like Peers, Clark believes that the platforms, governments, and regulators have an important role to play.

 – Relying on any one of the stakeholders is not going to work.
 Sometimes the interests of platforms are not really aligned with its workers.
 If you just wait for regulation, it is going to take forever.
 This economy is changing so rapidly, and the regulations are rigid and not responsive to changes.
 Third parties cannot do everything themselves, either.
 There is a role for all three of them to play together.

 Peer-to-peer marketplace entrepreneurs can help make sure that their providers are not left vulnerable by providing insurance and other benefits tailored to the needs of freelancers.
 To catch providers’ attention, Clark recommends focusing on solving a real need of theirs.